-Good, Better, Best – Why Security Best Practices are Important for End Users in Your Organization
+Good, Better, Best – Why End-User Security Training is so Important

 When we talk about cybersecurity awareness, we often find ourselves focused on the technology.
 It makes sense – the growing need for security awareness training is based on the rising use of technology in our daily lives.
 We are driven to make sure that those who are responsible for the implementation and maintenance of technology assets – developers, network administrators, IT staff, etc. – are well-trained in order to prevent security incidents and breaches.
 However, in our focus on the technological aspect of security awareness, we can often lose sight of a much larger group of people who are an essential part of overall security – end users.
 Let’s look at why giving end users access to security best practices through training is important for an organization.

 What do we mean by the terms “end user” and “end user security”?
 An end user is an employee who uses the hardware and software assets of your organization in order to perform their job duties.
 It includes people at all levels, from the janitorial staff who uses an HR program to log work time, to the CEO who uses a company laptop to make a presentation to clients.
 This group of people comes to the table with different abilities and knowledge in relation to technology.
 However, the common need they share is for end user security awareness training that supports their roles and job functions.

 This seems like a daunting task – how do you train all those people on all those systems in all their different configurations?
 As Desmond Tutu has said, “There is only one way to eat an elephant, a bite at a time.”.
 In other words, you cannot avoid the issue.
 You have to start and work through it.

 One way to tackle this large project is to look for security training needs that are common across the organization.
 You will be surprised to learn how much your end users actually have in common, despite the differences in their job descriptions.
 The following are some security awareness training best practices needs your users most likely share.